mmchenry/schooling_experiments/README.md

 # wake_tracking

 Code for running code through the wake-tracking project, which tests whether some fish species can follow the wake of neighboring fish in the dark.
-The execution of code is controlled by the "experiment_log" spreadsheet, which you will need to export from Google Sheets as a .csv file and save in the root directory for the project.
+Here we have developed python code for controlling devices during the running of experiments and the acquisition of kinematic data from the video recordings.

 # Virtual environment